 Individuals, departments, and companies must track their performance in order to have a baseline and comparator for improvement over time.
-KPIs (Key Performance Indicators) are the baseline of understanding needed to determine performance metrics and will keep individuals and groups on the competitive edge of performance.
+KPIs (Key Performance Indicators) are a great baseline for understanding historical performance, setting future expectations, and keeping the team on the competitive edge.
 If you do not have a good baseline and understanding of performance metrics, you will not know when you are slipping into mediocrity or worse.

 Several weeks ago, I wrote about the importance of KPIs for individuals and departments.
 I received a few e-mails asking what KPIs I would track in a small IT department.
 Since I received several requests, I thought I would do a short post on the topic.
 In a small IT department, you do not want to burden the team with a bunch of new tracking activities.
 These should add a minimal amount of time to daily activities and take only a few hours a month to document in a report format.

 - Average Technical Support Tickets Closed Per Day | Current Period Vs. Prior Period